How the AI Trading Competition works: methodology & transparency

 The benchmark: a real bar to clear

-Beating the other AI is interesting, but it's not the whole test.
-So a proven strategy library trades on its own, alongside both models, as a neutral benchmark.
-That answers the harder question: can either AI actually beat the classic mechanical strategies it was handed — or would the plain rules have done just as well?
+Beating the other AIs is interesting, but it's not the whole test.
+So a classic strategy library trades on its own, alongside all four models, as a neutral benchmark.
+That answers the harder question: can any AI actually beat the classic mechanical strategies it was handed — or would the plain rules have done just as well?
 The benchmark is on the field at the same time, in the same market, with the same data, so the yardstick is honest.
 The benchmark's rules are fixed and mechanical; on the rare occasion its library gains a strategy family, the addition is dated and publicly disclosed (hedge strategies — inverse index ETFs — added Jul 3, 2026).

 The public, no-cherry-pick ledger

 This is the core of the whole project.
-Every trade both AIs open and close is logged in a public ledger.
-We don't get to delete bad weeks, hide losing trades, or reset an account that's underwater.
-What you see is the full record — the wins and the losses — for both models on both desks.
+Every trade all four AIs open and close is logged in a public ledger.
+We don't get to delete bad weeks or hide losing trades.
+What you see is the full record — the wins and the losses — for all four models on both desks.
 Transparency isn't a feature here; it's the reason the experiment exists.

 How winners and losers are judged